 Coordinate with your roommate on some of these items; it’s not necessary for every traveler–or even every room–to have all these items.

 - For each room or two, a stretch clothesline for drying laundry in one’s bathroom, and a small-pancake-sized rubber sink stopper to facilitate doing one’s laundry in hotel sinks.
-This is the kind of stopper we mean; just pack it flat (like between books) so that it doesn’t get bent.
+This is the kind of stopper I mean; just pack it flat (like between books) so that it doesn’t get bent.
 Available in the plumbing section of many hardware stores for a few dollars.
+Some have also found inflatable travel hangers handy for drying laundry in places with too few hangers (or with plenty of hangers, but the time that can’t be used outside of the closet).

 - A few large (2-gallon works best), zippered, plastic bags, for those times when you may have damp swimsuits or laundry that nonetheless need to be packed in a suitcase when we leave one hotel for another, or for additional confidence in packing bottled gifts, like olive oil, you might be bringing back.

-- Something to use as a dirty laundry bag; usually a plastic shopping bag suffices.
+- Something to use as a dirty laundry bag; a plastic shopping bag suffices.

 - For any shampoos and the like, you might consider going over with several trial-sized bottles, instead of one larger bottle.
 That way, you can discard the small bottles as you use them up.
 This goes for other toiletries.
 For example, travel packs of Q-tips are commonly available–they seem like a great idea, adorable and all as they are.
 But since they’re hard packs, you don’t gain any space in your luggage as you use up half of them, 3/4 of them, etc. So taking some in a small zip-lock bag might be better–if less adorable.